usepolvo/.github/profile/README.md

 ## 📄 License

-usepolvo is released under the [MIT License](https://github.com/usepolvo/usepolvo/blob/main/LICENSE).
+polvo is released under the [MIT License](https://github.com/usepolvo/usepolvo/blob/main/LICENSE).

 Join us in simplifying and modernizing API integrations, empowering developers to build better, faster, and more efficient software!